Dyalog/APLCourse/docs/multidimensional-and-nested-arrays.md

 		nest ← 2 3⍴'I' 3 'am' (1 5 8) 'a' 'matrix'
 		```

-1. Without using the shape function `⍴⍵`, what are the shapes of the results of the following expressions?
+1. Try to work out the shapes of the results of the following expressions by hand, without executing them.
 	1. `'APL IS COOL'`
 	1. `¯1 0 1 ∘.× 1 2 3 4 5`
 	1. `1 2 3 4∘.+¯1 0 1∘.×1 10`
 	1. `+/⍳4`

-	???+Example "Answers"
+	???Example "Answers"
 		<ol>
 		<li>This is a simple character vector with $11$ characters, including space characters, so its shape is `11`.
 		```APL